Contents

 Style Accent.

-Skylights can affect a home’s interior design like no other aspect, adding an unexpected punch in stairs or office or by supplying a focal point in living spaces and kitchens.
+Skylights can affect a home’s interior decoration like no other element, including an unexpected punch in stairs or office or by providing a centerpiece in living rooms and kitchens.

 Skylights track the sun throughout the day, and orientation matters bit.
 By comparison, windows have dramatically contrasting light patterns, particularly when oriented east or west.